 Irish land divisions go beyond the familiar names of the 32 counties which make up the island.
 There are a number of additional land divisions which are worth understanding because genealogical records are not all organised in the same way.
 Gaining an acquaintance with how Irish land divisions work will therefore save you wasted searches and duplication of effort.

 The modern-day island of Ireland is split into two entities: the Republic of Ireland and Northern Ireland.
 The Republic covers a little more than 80% of the island.
 It includes all of the provinces of Connaught, Leinster and Munster, plus three counties of Ulster – Cavan, Donegal and Monaghan.

-Northern Ireland is part of the United Kingdom and consists of the remaining six counties of Ireland's province of Ulster – Antrim, Armagh, Derry (also called Londonderry), Down, Fermanagh and Tyrone.
+Northern Ireland is part of the United Kingdoom and consists of the remaining six counties of Ireland's province of Ulster – Antrim, Armagh, Derry (also called Londonderry), Down, Fermanagh and Tyrone.

-The province of Connaught is made up of Galway, Leitrim, Mayo, Roscommon and Sligo.
+The province of Connacht is made up of Galway, Leitrim, Mayo, Roscommon and Sligo.
 Its flag shows an eagle and a sword.

 The province of Leinster contains 12 counties: Carlow, Dublin, Kildare, Kilkenny, Laois, Longford, Louth, Meath, Offaly, Westmeath, Wexford and Wicklow.
 Its flag is a harp set on a green background.

 The province of Munster contains Clare, Cork, Kerry, Limerick, Tipperary and Waterford.
 Its flag shows three gold crowns on a blue background.
 It is sometimes confused for Dublin's flag.